A multi-parameter expansion for the evolution of asymmetric binaries in astrophysical environments: Conclusions

 Finally, current studies of the evolution of asymmetric binaries including radiation reaction have mostly been restricted to circular, equatorial orbits due to computational complexity (see Ref.~\cite{Duque:2024mfw} for a study on the relevance of eccentricity in binaries immersed in an accretion disk).
-The framework developed here allows to explore EMRIs and IMRIs dynamics on generic, eccentric, and inclined orbits across a broad parameter space, and to assess the impact of matter on parameter estimation using recent tools developed to analyze GW signals from asymmetric binaries \cite{Katz2021,Chapman-Bird:2025xtd,Cole:2025sqo}.
+The framework developed here allows exploration of EMRI and IMRI dynamics on generic, eccentric, and inclined orbits across a broad parameter space, and assessment of the impact of matter on parameter estimation using recent tools developed to analyze GW signals from asymmetric binaries \cite{Katz2021,Chapman-Bird:2025xtd,Cole:2025sqo}.